Online Course Certificates: What They Are, Benefits, & Examples

 Having read this guide on online course certificates, you are now much better equipped to decide whether an online course certificate makes sense for your course.

-To learn more about online course creation, we recommend signing up for our FREE Course Builders Bootcamp that guides you through the entire course creation process from start to finish.
+To learn more about online course creation, we recommend signing up for our Free Hybrid Courses Bootcamp that guides you through the entire course creation process from start to finish.